How to get Your Budget Sorted

 Those are the starter steps.
 Once you have savings, no debt and are sticking to a budget, you need to think about retirement planning and what sort of lifestyle you want now as well as the future, then do what you need to make that happen.
 You might want to travel, invest in shares, buy rental properties or be able to collect wine.
 Whatever it is you want, make a plan and get it happening.

 A budget can be set and forget in many ways, but what happens if you have a pay rise, change jobs, one of you stops working or you want to renovate?
 A budget should be reviewed regularly to ensure it still fits your needs.
+Check out how my annual review has saved me thousands every year.

 What budgeting tips do you have?
 How do you budget?